-SWK 608 Generalist Practice- Indiv, Fam, Gr 3.00 credit hours
+SWK 608 Generalist Practice- Indiv, Fam, Gr

 Graduate School Course: SWK 608: Generalist Practice with Individuals, Families, and Groups The purpose of this course is to prepare students with foundation knowledge and skills needed for interventions with individuals, families, and small groups.
 Discussion and practice opportunities will focus on student development of foundation helping skills in generalist practice, including communication, observation, empathy, and assessment.